shaisu/Notes/README.md

                                         Red Underline
 1. Big-O notation expresses the runtime of an algorithm as a function of a given input of size n
+2. Narrowing Initializations - those that reduce precision or where the supplied value gets modified - are not possible with braces
+3. A raw string allows one to define a character sequence by writing exactly its contents as a raw character sequence.
+4.